 Radar systems operate in a variety of different wavelengths, from many meters to millimeters.
-Radar technology has been developed to a high degree for military and aviation applications; however, wide beam angles and lack of required ranging accuracy prevent their successful application in industry and manufacturing.
+Radar technology has been developed to a high degree for military and aviation applications; however, wide beam angles and lack laser probe beam that is reflected off the object whose range 35 of required ranging accuracy prevent their successful application in industry and manufacturing.